jpbottaro/papernotes/notes/capsule_networks.md

 * Is able to decompose overlapping digits in their MultiMNIST model, better than previous approaches.
-* Drawback is that "\[...\] \[Capsules\] like to account for everything in the image \[...\]", as seen in their CIFAR-10 tests, where they hypothesise that varied backgrounds trouble the model.
+* Drawback is that "\[...\] \[Capsules\] like to account for everything in the image \[...\]", as seen in their CIFAR-10 tests, where they hypothesis that varied backgrounds trouble the model.